Town by Town Snapshot: Drysdale

-The size of Drysdale is approximately 40.1 square kilometres and has 8 parks covering nearly 1.6 per cent of total area.
+The size of Drysdale is about 40.1 square kilometres and has eight parks covering nearly 1.6 per cent of total area.

-The population of Drysdale in 2011 was 4,316 people and by the 2016 Census the population was 4,272 showing a population decline of 1.0% in the area during that time.
+The population of Drysdale in 2011 was 4,316 people and by the 2016 Census the population was 4,272 showing a population decline of 1.0 per cent in the area during that time.

 The land around Drysdale was fertile and the location was considered to be healthy.
 Settlement was relatively dense, and in 1853 a Road District was created for all the coastal area between Geelong and Portarlington and the Road Board’s office (1856) was built in Drysdale.

 In 1872-73, a jetty was built on Corio Bay for taking produce from the Drysdale district.
 It enjoyed good patronage until the railway from Geelong to Queenscliff opened in 1879.

 Until the 1950s, Drysdale was an agricultural township with amenities that included a bowling green, croquet lawn, churches and a shire hall.

 Beyond the old shire office there is the former Drysdale Railway Station at the junction of the Bellarine rail trail and the start of the tourist railway to Queenscliff.